maxibor/sam2lca/docs/source/tutorial.md

 Note the `XT`, `XN`, and `XR` tags at the end of each line.
 The value of these tags (the value  after the `:` ) is set by sam2lca to be respectively, the taxonomy IDs, the taxon name, and the taxon rank attributed to each sequencing read by the LCA algorithm.

 To filter for these tags, we can make use of the filter expressions included in `samtools view`.
-For example, to obtain all reads assigned to the taxonomic level *class*, we can use `samtools view -e '[XR] == "class"' metagenome.cleaned.sorted.sam2lca.bam`.
+For example, to obtain all reads assigned to the taxonomic level *class*, we can use `samtools view -e '[XR] == "class"' metagenome.cleaned.sorted.sam2lca.bam` or `samtools view --tag XR:class metagenome.cleaned.sorted.sam2lca.bam`.

 Also note that for the first 5 reads (`oneKP_189`, `oneKP_95`, `oneKP_76`, `oneKP_189`), sam2lca classified them as "unclassified sequences" because they didn't pass the sequence identity threshold of 90%.
 Only the reads `oneKP_144` aligned to `6406_Cannabis_sativa` has an identity high enough to be classified by sam2lca.